 Since 2011, the NoVo Foundation has awarded LCIF a total of US$850,000 to build the capacity, reach and impact of Lions Quest.
 As a leading advocate for social and emotional learning programs, NoVo has supported the continued growth and expansion of the Lions Quest program.
 NoVo funds have been used to revise the Lions Quest curriculum and launch the program district-wide in large school districts in West Virginia and Texas.
 Data collected from these projects has been used to improve the effectiveness of Lions Quest worldwide.

-Since 2014, LCIF has partnered with the United Nations Office on Drugs and Crime (UNODC) to expand Lions Quest in South East Europe and Central America.
+Since 2014, LCIF has partnered with the United Nations Office on Drugs and Crime (UNODC) to expand Lions Quest in South East Europe, Central America, and West Africa.
 As an evidence-based program for school prevention, Lions Quest aligns with the methodologies outlined in the UNODC’s International Standards for Drug Use Prevention.
-LCIF has granted more than $700,000 to pilot Lions Quest in Serbia, Macedonia (FYROM), Montenegro, Bosnia-Herzegovina, Albania and Guatemala; UNODC has mobilized a similar amount.
+LCIF has granted more than US$1.4 million to pilot Lions Quest in Serbia, North Macedonia, Montenegro, Bosnia-Herzegovina, Croatia, Guatemala, El Salvador, and Ivory Coast; UNODC has mobilized a similar amount.
 Together, the two organizations have disseminated the data collected from the project at the United Nations General Assembly Special Session on the Drug Problem.

 In 2018, LCIF and the US Drug Enforcement Administration (DEA) finalized an agreement for LCIF to join the DEA360 program as a National Partner.
 The DEA360 program identifies US cities and regions that are being adversely affected by the opioid epidemic and offers a compendium of services.
 As part of the DEA360 program, LCIF will support target cities by promoting the Lions Quest program in schools, as well as providing capacity-building and technical support to stakeholders in the education, public health, and law enforcement sectors in the targeted areas.